Tejalp99/Sentiment-Analysis/README.md

 To accomplish this task, you'll employ various NLP techniques.
 These methodologies will enable you to gain a more profound comprehension of customer feedback and opinions.

-## Types of Sentiment Analysis:
-1. **Fine-grained sentiment analysis**: This depends on the polarity base.
-This category can be designed as very positive, positive, neutral, negative, or        very negative.
-The rating is done on a scale of 1 to 5.
-If the rating is 5 then it is very positive, 2 then negative, and 3 then neutral.
-2. **Emotion detection**: The sentiments happy, sad, angry, upset, jolly, pleasant, and so on come under emotion detection.
-It is also known as a lexicon method of sentiment analysis.
-3. **Aspect-based sentiment analysis**: It focuses on a particular aspect for instance if a person wants to check the feature of the cell phone then it checks the aspect such as the battery, screen, and camera quality then aspect based is used.
-4. **Multilingual sentiment analysis**: Multilingual consists of different languages where the classification needs to be done as positive, negative, and neutral.
-This is highly challenging and comparatively difficult.

-   **In the project we have used Fine grained Sentimental Analysis.**

 ## Task for NLP Specialist is:
 1. Download the dataset of Amazon reviews.
 2. Create your own dataset from the Amazon reviews.